-This is almost as good as having a pizza and it makes a great snack with a slice of cheese melted over thick slices of the bread.
+This recipe is almost as good as having pizza, and it makes a great snack with a slice of cheese melted on top.
 This is the “hurry-up” version, but the overnight-rise method is included at the end of the recipe.
-You can make it with unbleached white flour, whole wheat, or a combination of flours.
-Unbleached white flour will yield the lightest loaf, whereas 100% whole wheat flour will produce a dense, chewy loaf.
+Make it with unbleached white flour, whole wheat, or a combination of flours.
+Unbleached white flour will yield the lightest loaf; 100% whole wheat flour will produce a dense, chewy loaf.

 - ¾ cup warm water (about 110°F)

 - 1 tsp. active dry yeast

 - 1 cup fresh, thick sourdough starter

 - ½ tsp. dried oregano, crushed

 - 1 egg, beaten

 - ¼ cup freshly grated parmesan cheese